-RNE is an association of European rail IMs which develops international platforms for data exchange in concerning international passenger and freight trains.
-The relevant data are processed directly from the systems and to support IMs in the field of train running management.
+RNE is an association of European rail IMs which develops international platforms for data exchange in accordance with TAF TSI.

+TIS RNE is an application that supports international train management by delivering real-time data concerning international passenger and freight trains.
+The relevant data are processed directly from the IM's systems.
+The main goals of the TIS are to help RUs and terminals with their own production systems and to support IMs in the field of train running management.